nih-fmrif/HCP_CCA_Analysis-1/README.md

 These files are hosted on a Box account, and to request access please email nikhil.goyal@nih.gov with your name, institution, and explanation of why you are requesting access.

+## Brief explanation of the analyses

+Note: Although Analysis 2 was not conducted first, it makes more sense to discuss them in order Analysis 2 --> Analysis 1 --> Analysis 3

+A. Analysis 2: The goal was to exactly replicate the results of Smith et al, using the same 461 subjects.
+We managed to acquire the behavioral and restricted datasets from the actual HCP 500 release, but when we ran our analysis 4 subjects had to be dropped from the restricted file (due to missing elementary data needed to compute subject permutations) resulting in only 458 subjects in our analysis.

+B. Analysis 1: In this analysis, we used the behavioral and restricted data from HCP 1200.
+Using these, we were able to run the analysis on 460 of the subjects from the Smith et al. analysis.
+460 were used instead of 461 because there was a duplicate subject in the datasets which wasn't identified at the time of the HCP 500 release (see [here](https://www.humanconnectome.org/study/hcp-young-adult/document/900-subjects-data-release)).

+C. Analysis 3: This was an attempt to extend the CCA analysis to the HCP 1200 dataset, which included 1003 subjects.
+Again, subjects were dropped from the restricted datafile (from the HCP 1200 release), so the analysis was conducted on 1001 subjects.

 # *How to run these analyses on your own*

 1. Clone this GitHub repo to your local computer